NOC-MSM/SEAsia/docs/source/LBay_livljobs4.rst

 **It worked!!** 1 day in 40s.
 Extend to 5 days to run in 5 mins

-Switch from Laplacian to Bilapacian diffusion.
+Switch from Laplacian to Bilapacian diffusion for momentum.

 **PENDING**